 For a more detailed breakdown of your eCommerce business model options, read this article from ecommerceCEO.

 Be sure to consider each model’s pros and cons before deciding which one is best for you.

 Then, get to know every detail of that model so you can execute it without a hitch.

 Reducing your costs and focusing your attention allows you to create a great experience for your customers.
 And that translates to a win for you and a win for your customers.
 Customers expect flawless online shopping experiences.
-You don’t want to undermine your success by giving your earliest customers a poor experience, as you learn.
+You don’t want to undermine your success by giving your earliest customers a poor experience.